Lead Plaintiff Deadlines in Shareholder Class Action Lawsuits Against ODDITY Tech Ltd. (ODD), Alight, Inc. (ALIT), and Grocery Outlet Holding Corp. (GO) Announced by Holzer & Holzer, LLC

 ODDITY Tech Ltd. (ODD)

 The shareholder class action lawsuit filed against ODDITY Tech Ltd. (“Oddity”) (NASDAQ: ODD) alleges that Defendants made materially false and/or misleading statements and/or failed to disclose material facts regarding Oddity’s customer acquisition costs between February 26, 2025 and February 24, 2026.
-If you purchased Oddity shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Corey D. Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/oddity-tech/ to learn more.
+If you purchased Oddity shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Marshall P. Dees, Esq. at mdees@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/oddity-tech/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is May 11, 2026.